milancurcic/milancurcic.github.io/_posts/2018-08-25-guide-to-my-swashbuckler.md

 Swashbuckler is a hybrid class (fighter / rogue) that adds the panache pool and deeds mechanic, analogous to Gunslinger's grit point pool.
 Even at 4th level, swashbuckler adds quite a few tricks that make combat a bit more complex.
-I often catch myself forgetiting about many of these tricks and bonuses in the moment, but after the fact it's too late.
+I often catch myself forgetting about many of these tricks and bonuses in the moment, but after the fact it's too late.

 This guide gives simple rules to follow when playing my swashbuckler.
-It's for my own reference, but will be useful when I can't play and others are filling in for me.
+It's mainly for my own reference, but will be useful when I can't play and others are filling in for me.

 Jump to: